ZeDarkSide/MOORES_CRAFT/README.md

 # MO'ORES

-adds more ores to the game and some dungeons this is the sourse code of the mod and only for people that know what there doing
+This mod adds more ores to the game and some dungeons

+This is the sourse code of the mod and only for people that know what there doing

+Do not claim this mod as your own